 Good for a quick laugh — The Onion is free to access, doesn’t require you to sign up for an account, and has a fairly accessible interface.
 Just come in and chuckle at the wacky fake news stories and headlines!

 A whole network of satire — The Onion has mainly text and video articles on its main website, but has other types of content on its other websites.
-Onion Studios has in-depth videos and video series, The A.V.
-Club lampoons entertainment and pop culture, and ClickHole offers a takedown of ubiquitous Internet trends!
+For example, The A.V.
+Club lampoons entertainment and pop culture, and ClickHole offers a take-down of ubiquitous Internet trends!
 Oh, and The Onion can be found on many popular social networks, too.

 Fool your friends — Many of The Onion’s stories can be shared over social networks and email.
 Send them to your friends and family, and see if they can tell if they can tell if you’ve sent them a phony bit of news!

 Navigation options could be better — Though The Onion has a pretty accessible layout and a handy “menu” function that can get you pretty much anywhere you need to go on the website, there are still some sections that are difficult to reach.
 The search options are also rather lackluster.

 Not everyone will get the joke(s) — Some have complained that The Onion’s deadpan style is just meant for tricking people into viewing their articles and taking them seriously, and not really trying to make a joke.
 But that in itself is part of the underlying satire of The Onion.
 It pokes fun at the tendency of modern news media organizations to sensationalize headlines and story details in order to attract readers, as well as at the tendency of modern news consumers to accept what the media tells them at face value without bothering to check the facts.
 Whether you find this amusing or not is up to you.

 The bottom line: 7.5/10